Wayland's Smithy

 Wayland's Smithy is an Early Neolithic chambered long barrow located near the village of Ashbury in the south-central English county of Oxfordshire.
-The barrow is believed to have been constructed about 3600 BC by pastoral communities shortly after the introduction of agriculture to the British Isles from continental Europe.
+The barrow is believed to have been completed around 3430 BCE by pastoral communities shortly after the introduction of agriculture to the British Isles from continental Europe.
 Although part of an architectural tradition of long barrow building that was widespread across Neolithic Europe, Wayland's Smithy belongs to a localised regional variant of barrows - found only in south-west of Britain - known as the Severn-Cotswold group.
 Wayland's Smithy is one of the best surviving examples of this type of barrow.

-The site's appearance is a result of restoration following excavations undertaken by archaeologists, Stuart Piggott and Richard Atkinson, in 1962–63.
+The site's appearance is a result of restoration following excavations undertaken by archaeologists, Stuart Piggott and Richard Atkinson, from 1962-1963.
 Their research of the site showed it had been built in two different phases.
-First as a timber-chambered oval barrow built around 3590 and 3550 BC and then later as a stone-chambered long barrow in around 3460 to 3400 BC.
+First as a timber-chambered oval barrow built around 3590 and 3550 BCE and then later as a stone-chambered long barrow in around 3460 to 3400 BCE.
 The barrow is on the same hill range as Uffington White Horse and Uffington Castle; it is also close to The Ridgeway, the ancient trackway across the Berkshire Downs.

 The barrow, which is a scheduled monument, is under the guardianship of English Heritage and open all year round.
 It has been used as a ritual site in modern Paganism since the late 20th century.

 Toponym

 Wayland's Smithy is one of many prehistoric sites associated with Wayland or Wolund, a Germanic smith-god.
 This character appears in Norse mythology, and a depiction of him is believed to be present on the Franks Casket, on display in the British Museum in London.
 It was most likely named by the Saxons who settled in the area some four thousand years after Wayland's Smithy was built.
-The first recorded mention of the name is in an early medieval land deed (908AD) from Compton Beauchamp, which documented in a charter from King Eadred in 955 AD.
+The first recorded mention of the name is in an early medieval land deed (908 AD) from Compton Beauchamp, which documented in a charter from King Eadred in 955 AD.